sunnyvalechha/Devops-Prep/README.md

 Secured sensitive information on Kubernetes cluster:
 * Kyverno, RBAC, Secure your API server, Cluster network policies are very well defined, Information (Data) are encrypted at REST in ETCD, Use Secure container Images, Cluster Monitoring, Frequent Upgrades.

+Managed and maintained Kubernetes cluster ensuring high availability and scalability of containerized applications